Flor91/thumbnail_app/README.md

 - AWS CLI
 - Poetry

-#### Recommended tools
+#### Other Recommended tools

 - tfswitch
+- aws-vault or acp

+### How to run

+A `MAKEFILE` is provided to simplify the process.
+The following commands are available:

+Available targets:
+  setup                 Setup project
+  create-virtualenv     Create virtual environment create-target-dir     Delete and create target directory generate-lambda-zip   Generate Lambda function ZIP archive init                  Initialize Terraform fmt                   Format Terraform files validate              Validate Terraform files plan-dev              Plan Dev Terraform changes apply-dev             Apply Dev Terraform changes destroy-dev           Destroy Dev Terraform resources plan-prod             Plan Prod Terraform changes apply-prod            Apply Prod Terraform changes destroy-prod          Destroy Prod Terraform resources clean                 Clean up Terraform workspace help                  Show this help.

 ## How it works

 The app is composed of 3 main components:
 - **API Gateway**: This is the entry point of the app.
-It receives the image URL and the desired thumbnail size.
-It then sends a message to an SQS queue with the image URL and the desired thumbnail size.
+It receives the image binary encoded.
 - **Lambda**: This is the core of the app.
-It listens to the SQS queue and processes the messages.
-It downloads the image from the given URL, generates the thumbnail and uploads it to an S3 bucket.
-It also stores the image URL, the thumbnail URL and the desired thumbnail size in a DynamoDB table.
-- **S3**: This is used to store the images and the thumbnails.
+It receives the image binary, generates the thumbnail and returns the small sized thumbnail binary.
 - **CloudWatch**: This is used to monitor the app.

 ## About the architecture
 ### Strengths

-- **Scalability**: The app is designed to be scalable.
-It can handle a large number of requests and it can be easily scaled up or down.
-- **Reliability**: The app is designed to be reliable.
-It can handle failures and it can be easily recovered from failures.
-- **Performance**: The app is designed to be performant.
-It can handle a large number of requests and it can be easily optimized for performance.
-- **Security**: The app is designed to be secure.
-It can handle a large number of requests and it can be easily secured.
+- **Simplicity**: The app is simple.
+It is easy to understand and maintain.
-- **Cost**: The app is designed to be cost-effective.
-It can handle a large number of requests and it can be easily optimized for cost.
+- **Cost**: The app is cheap.
+It is easy to optimize for cost.
-- **Flexibility**: The app is designed to be flexible.
-It can handle a large number of requests and it can be easily adapted to different use cases.
+- **Performance**: The app is fast.
+It is easy to optimize for performance.
-- **Maintainability**: The app is designed to be maintainable.
-It can handle a large number of requests and it can be easily maintained.
-- **Usability**: The app is designed to be usable.
-It can handle a large number of requests and it can be easily used.
+- **Scalability**: The app is easy to scale.
+It is easy to handle a large number of requests.
-- **Accessibility**: The app is designed to be accessible.
-It can handle a large number of requests and it can be easily accessed.
+- **Logging**: The app is easy to monitor.
+It is easy to recover from failures.
-- **Interoperability**: The app is designed to be interoperable.
-It can handle a large number of requests and it can be easily integrated with other systems.
+- **CI/CD**: The app is easy to deploy, and to synchronize the infrastructure with the code.

 ### Weaknesses

+- **User interface**: This is simply an API service, no user interface is implemented.
+- **Security**: No security is implemented.
+It is easy to add security features.
+- **Error handling**: No error handling is implemented.
+- **Testing**: Testing layer is very simple, and code coverage is not 100%.
-- **Complexity**: The app is complex.
-It can be difficult to understand and maintain.
+- **Documentation**: Auto-generated documentation is not available.
+It would be very simple to add shpinx or mkdocs.
-- **Cost**: The app can be expensive.
-It can be difficult to optimize for cost.
-- **Performance**: The app can be slow.
-It can be difficult to optimize for performance.
-- **Scalability**: The app can be difficult to scale.
-It can be difficult to handle a large number of requests.
-- **Reliability**: The app can be unreliable.
-It can be difficult to recover from failures.